Thornham Parva, Suffok, St Mary's Church & Medieval Retable

 To the right are three panels depicting St Edmund, St Margaret of Antioch and St Peter Martyr, and to the left are St John the Baptist, St Catherine and St Dominic.
 Each figure is painted within a cusped pointed arch, against a complex background.
 The arch spandrels are embellished with leaf decoration and roses.
 The overall effect is simply stunning.

-Of course there is much more to St Mary's than the retable, and even if it did not exist it would still be worth visiting the church, even if just to enjoy the leafy setting.
-It is no wonder that St Mary's is so peaceful, for there is no road access, just a footpath beside the drive to Church Farm.
-Even then you have to keep your wits about you or you will go straight past the unobtrusive footpath without noticing it.
-I drove past it twice before I realised where the footpath began.
+Of course, there is much more to St Mary's than the retable, and even if it did not exist it would still be worth visiting the church, even if just to enjoy the leafy setting.
+It is no wonder that St Mary's is so peaceful, for it is completely surrounded by fields.

 The isolation is emphasised in the fact that St Mary's has no electric lights and the only illumination is by oil lamps.